The pain in your shoulder is constant, but therapy and other treatment options offer no relief. Is it time to consider a total shoulder replacement.

-“A total shoulder replacement should be considered when nonoperative treatment measures have failed, the pain is waking up the patient at night and it is difficult to participate in normal activities of daily living,” says George.
-F. “Rick” Hatch, III, MD, an orthopaedic surgeon at Keck Medicine of USC and associate professor of clinical orthopaedic surgery at the Keck School of Medicine of USC.
+“A total shoulder replacement should be considered when nonoperative treatment measures have failed, the pain is waking up the patient at night and it is difficult to participate in normal activities of daily living,” says George F. “Rick” Hatch III, MD, an orthopedic surgeon at Keck Medicine of USC and associate professor of clinical orthopedic surgery at the Keck School of Medicine of USC.

 What symptoms may signal the need for a shoulder replacement?